-- 5.1 Carefully-managed Investigations conducted by well-trained Investigators are among the most effective techniques available to law enforcement for addressing Crime. - 5.2 All national training curricula supported by ICAC resources shall be conducted consistent with the Standards and shall be approved by OJJDP. - 5.3 Commanders shall ensure that nominees to attend any ICAC-sponsored national inperson training are current Members. - 5.4 Task Forces may develop and deliver Task Force training.
+5.1 All national training curricula supported by ICAC Program resources shall be conducted consistent with the Standards and shall be approved by OJJDP.

+5.2 Commanders shall ensure that nominees to attend any ICAC Program-sponsored national in-person training event are current Members.

+5.3 Individual Task Forces may develop and deliver Task Force specific training.
 This training shall comply with the Standards and shall be approved by the Commander.
-All costs to develop and deliver the training shall be the responsibility of the Task Force or Affiliate providing the Task Force training.
+All costs to develop and deliver the training shall be the responsibility of the Task Force or Affiliate providing the training.